abalkin/kcc/README.md

 The power is in the language itself which was designed from ground up primarily as a *tool of thought*.
-The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and support creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
-Contrary to the majority of other programming workflows, a k programmer spends most of the time on thinking rather than typing and navigating the source code tree.
+The vocabulary, syntax and the choice of abstractions offered by the language all work together to foster and propel creative, focused and succinct thinking about a problem at hand and finding an efficient and elegant solution for it.
+Contrary to the majority of other programming workflows, a k programmer spends most of his time on thinking about the problem rather than typing and navigating the source code tree.
 The actual attack on the problem is performed exclusively via REPL.
-Rapid interactive prototyping driven by agile and fluent thought process and interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.
+Rapid interactive prototyping driven by agile and fluent thought process which is only interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.